 The certification from the Company secretary (CS) or the practicing CA of a company is mandatory required for AOC-4.

 The financial statements of the company need to be filled with the Registrar of the Company every year.

 Penalty for Late Filing of Form AOC 4

-Moreover, the Managing Director, Directors and the Chief Financial Officer of the company could be sentenced with imprisonment.
-For a term which may extend to 6 months or with fine which will not be less than 1-5 lakhs.
+Moreover, the Managing Director, Directors, and the Chief Financial Officer of the company could be sentenced to imprisonment.
+For a term which may extend to 6 months or with a fine which will not be less than 1-5 lakhs.

 The Government fee for filing AOC-4 is as follows:

 - Around 30 Days- 2 times of normal filing fees

 - Higher 30 days and Up to 60 Days-4 times of normal filing fees

 - Higher than 60 days and Up to 90 Days-6 times of normal filing fees